 The manual is the easiest way to know if the motorcycle uses a fuel-injection system.
 The user manual tells the readers all they must know about the bike.
 Information such as the torque, power horse, and how to change fluids is contained in the user manual.
 A user manual typically comes packed with the motorcycle, especially if it’s brand new.
 User manuals can be gotten at stores for about 100 US dollars if the manual isn’t filled with the bike.

 Toggle The Kill Switch

 Another way to know if the motorcycle is fuel injected is to toggle the kill switch.
 The biker should turn on the main button and then toggle the kill switch.
 If a sound comes out from inside the right tank, it’s a fuel injection bike.
 If there is no sound, then it’s a carburetor motorcycle.

 Removing the cowling is also an effective way to know if the motorcycle is fuel injected.
 Bikers can remove the cowling and look to see any injectors.
 Carburetor and injector bikes both use a butterfly throttle valve.
 The difference is that the carburetor units won’t have injector wiring harnesses and fuel rails.
 An added tip is for users to check if a high electric fuel pump is present.

-When one decides to buy a Harley-Davidson motorcycle, it is essential to know what year Harley Davidson started fuel injection to choose the model that will best suit their preferences.
+When you decides to buy a Harley-Davidson motorcycle, knowing what year Harley Davidson started fuel injection is essential.
+It is imperative to decide on the one that best suits your personal need and interest.
 Those who seek an environmentally friendly motorcycle and fuel-conserving will benefit from a Harley Davidson bike that utilizes the fuel injection system.